9 Reasons Why You Should Hire a Professional Photographer

 I have tons of street dance portrait ideas in my head for fall, winter and indoor.
 I can’t wait for my next dance shoot.

 Love, innocence, wisdom, humor… a few of the things I enjoy photographing.
 Several days ago I had a photo shoot where I got to capture “love”.
 This young couple are engaged and wanted some photos captured before their wedding.
 As soon as the session was booked, my creative juices started flowing.
 This is the perfect season to capture love with all the spring blossoms creating a beautiful backdrop.
 I envisioned those old movie scenes where two lovers ride a bike and fool around.
-I would be a perfect engagement photography theme.
+I thought it would be a perfect engagement photography theme.

 Working with people who listens to you and cooperate during posing, makes a world of difference.
 As a photographer, you get to focus better on your job, pay more attention to little details and be more creative.
 My style is not imposing my ideas, but rather share them with my clients and see if they like it too.
 I do this during the planning stage of the session, way before the shooting day.
 In addition to the theme we agreed on, I also listen to their requests during the photo shoot and let them lead the way when we’re done with staged poses.
 I like that the bride-to-be brought a pair of high heels for some specific poses as it looks much more flattering with high heels.
-If we didn’t discuss the theme, mood and style before, she wouldn’t think of bringing a spare pair of shoes.
+If we didn’t discuss the theme, mood and style before, she wouldn’t think of bringing extra pair of shoes.

 As we started our photo shoot right before sunset, we had opportunity to get some shots with the most beautiful light of the day making your skin glove with a warm hue.
 In the end, it was a fun session for everyone.